 Bring the apples, water, sugar, boiled apple cider, zest, and cinnamon to a boil, then reduce the heat and simmer, covered, 15 minutes.
 Remove the lid and simmer until most of the liquid is evaporated, about 5 to 10 minutes more.

-Mash the apples with a potato masher or a fork to a coarse sauce (if you need to...mine kind of fell apart on its own), then set it aside to cool.
-The applesauce can be made 3 days ahead and chilled, covered.
+Mash the apples with a potato masher or a fork to a coarse sauce (if you need to...mine kind of fell apart on its own), then set it aside to cool (photo 1).

 Turn the corners of the phyllo over to form an octagon and press them flat.
-Fold the pastry edge over the filling to form a rim, pleating the dough as necessary.
+Fold the pastry edge over the filling to form a rim, pleating the dough as necessary (photo 4).

 Brush the top of the pastry rim with a last bit of ghee, then sprinkle the crust and filling with sugar.
 Bake the galette at 400°F for about 20 to 22 minutes or until the phyllo pastry is golden and the apples are tender (photo 5).